ivanayov/sbom-know-how/docs/source/specs/vex.md

 # Vulnerability Exploitability eXchange (VEX)

-The primary use cases for VEX are to provide users (e.g., operators, developers, and services providers) additional information on whether a product is impacted by a specific vulnerability in an included component and, if affected, whether there are actions recommended to remediate.
+The primary use cases for VEX are to provide users (e.g. operators, developers, and services providers) additional information on whether a product is impacted by a specific vulnerability in an included component and, if affected, whether there are actions recommended to remediate.

 To reduce effort spent by users investigating non-exploitable vulnerabilities that don’t affect a software product, suppliers can issue a VEX.
 A VEX is an assertion about the status of a vulnerability in specific products.
 The status can be: